lozingaro/BISS/src/_pages/registration.markdown

 **Note!** If you need an advance invoice or if the payment will be done from your University, [please contact Monica](mailto:mmichelacci@ceub.it) or [Gloria](mailto:gsintoni@ceub.it) from the local committee.
 {: .notice--info}

-In order to register, all applicants must fill the form available clicking on the button below.
+In order to register, all applicants must fill the form clicking on the button below .

 [REGISTRATION FORM](https://www.ceub.it/events/event/biss-2023-bertinoro-international-spring-school-2023/){: .btn .btn--primary}
 {: .text-center}